badwolfie/quetzal/README.md

 * vte-2.91 >= 0.40
 * autoconf (makedep)
 * automake (makedep)
-* git (makedep, not necessary if you downloaded the tarball)
+* git (makedep, not necessary if you downloaded the source code)

 Then, simply do:
 ```